gisaia/arlas_playground/docs/docs/get_started.md

 !!! tip
     To configure `arlas_cli` to access your ARLAS Cloud deployment, see [arlas_cli documentation](https://gisaia.github.io/arlas_cli/configuration/#arlas-cloud-configuration).

-    ⚠️ If this link is configured, the `--config` option in `arlas_cli` commands must not be specified.
+    ⚠️ If this link is configured, the `--config` option in all tutorials `arlas_cli` commands must not be specified.

 Check [here](https://pypi.org/project/arlas-cli/#history) the available version and here the [full documentation](https://gisaia.github.io/arlas_cli/).

-## Install and run ARLAS Exploration Stack:
+## Install and run ARLAS Exploration Stack

+!!! warning
+    You don't need to install and ARLAS Exploration Stack if you are using ARLAS Cloud.

 To run the simplest ARLAS stack and elasticsearch on the local machine, clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run the stack: